Steps inside Litigation: Arbitration and Mediation

 That is the art of balancing the expectation of what people want and what people feel they deserve with what is possible and how it can be achieved.

 And a good point about mediation is that you have a neutral person, usually a retired judge, who can help to adjust everybody’s expectations.

 They can explain to the client how the expectation is maybe a little bit too high, they can explain to insurance company how he or she doesn’t think that the case was that little, that there is a lot going on beyond insurance company’s assessment.
 Then they can also deal with the medical parties sometimes, you can get them on call with the mediator and mediator can say, “Hey, you either take zero or you take this much.”
 This is not what you want to hear, but this is the reality.

 Knowing Your Insurance Company

 In the District of Columbia, there is a very long and involved procedure of getting even the smallest case to trial.

 Arbitration or mediation can really bypass a lot of it and get a quicker outcome and more cost-effective.
 This is something to always take into consideration, and insurance companies can be cooperative in that respect.
 It all really depends on insurance companies when you’re doing a personal injury case.
 You need to know who the insurance is and what the policy is.

 Some insurance companies will negotiate in good faith to make a case go away before it’s filed.
 Some insurance companies might stonewall you until the brink of trial.
-Good lawyers know who they are, and know how each company works.
+Good Bethesda personal injury attorneys know who they are, and know how each company works.
 This helps with making a decision, such as how to pursue the case based on who is on the other side, what their behavior is likely to be, and whether it makes any sense to engage in long-time pre-litigation negotiations.
 Sometimes they’re so aggressive and unreasonable that you need to hit them with a lawsuit before they’ll even take you seriously.